vatesfr/packer-plugin-xenserver/README.md

-# XenServer packer.io builder
+# XCP-ng packer.io builder

-This builder plugin extends packer.io to support building images for XenServer.
+This builder plugin extends packer.io to support building images for XCP-ng.

 This is a fork of the original builder since the original project was abandoned and no longer compiled with recent versions of Go or worked with Xenserver 7.6 and later.

 It improves the original project in the following ways:
-1. Developed alongside the [Xenorchestra terraform provider](https://github.com/ddelnano/terraform-provider-xenorchestra) to ensure the hashicorp ecosystem is interoperable.
+1. Developed alongside the [Xenorchestra terraform provider](https://github.com/vatesfr/terraform-provider-xenorchestra) to ensure the hashicorp ecosystem is interoperable.
-2. Reimplements how the boot commands are sent over VNC to be compatible with later versions of Xenserver (Citrix hypervisor) and XCP
+2. Reimplements how the boot commands are sent over VNC to be compatible with later versions of Xenserver (Citrix hypervisor) and XCP-ng

 ## Status